Haml Changelog

 Add an

-option that allows attributes to either remain unescaped (for things like embedding PHP directives in Haml) or to be always escaped rather than#escape_once
+:escape_attrsoption that allows attributes to either remain unescaped (for things like embedding PHP directives in Haml) or to be always escaped rather than#escape_onced.
+This can also be used from the command line via--no-escape-attrs. -

 Allow custom filters to be loaded from the command line.